Desensitization and Deception in Differential Games with Asymmetric Information: Pursuit-Evasion with Uncertain Dynamic Obstacle

-In this section, Player $P$ is considered to be the pursuer, $x_p(t) \in \mathbb{R}^2$ denotes the pursuer's position, and $u(t) \in \{y\in\mathbb{R}^2:\|y\|_2 = u_c\}$ denotes the velocity vector of the pursuer.
-Similarly, Player $E$ is considered to be the evader, $x_e(t) \in \mathbb{R}^2$ denotes the evader's position, and $v(t) \in \{y\in\mathbb{R}^2:\|y\|_2 = v_c\}$ denotes the velocity vector of the evader.
-The individual components for the two-dimensional vectors in this section are denoted using the subscripts 1 and 2.
-For example, $x_p = [x_{p1}, x_{p2}]^\top$.
+In this section, Player $P$ is considered to be the pursuer, $x_p(t) \in \mathbb{R}^2$ denotes the pursuer's position, and $u(t) \in \{y\in\mathbb{R}^2:\|y\|_2 = u_c\}$ denotes his velocity vector.
+Similarly, Player $E$ is considered to be the evader, $x_e(t) \in \mathbb{R}^2$ denotes the evader's position, and $v(t) \in \{y\in\mathbb{R}^2:\|y\|_2 = v_c\}$ denotes her velocity vector.
+The individual components for the two-dimensional vectors in this section are denoted using the subscripts 1 and 2, that is, $x_p = [x_{p1}, x_{p2}]^\top$.
 Note that the pursuer and the evader are assumed to be moving at constant speeds $u_c$ and $v_c$, respectively, with heading control.
 To ensure the capturability of the evader, it is assumed that $u_c > v_c$.
-The pursuer's objective is to capture the evader by entering its capture zone, assumed here to be a disk of radius $\epsilon > 0$ centered at the instantaneous position of the evader, in finite time, whereas the evader's objective is to avoid capture indefinitely.
-Therefore, the original payoff function that the pursuer wants to minimize while the evader wants to maximize can be written as
+The pursuer's objective is to capture the evader by entering its capture zone, assumed here to be a disk of radius $\epsilon > 0$ centered at the instantaneous position of the evader, whereas the evader's objective is to avoid capture indefinitely.
+Therefore, the original payoff function the pursuer wants to minimize, while the evader wants to maximize, can be written as

 where $t_{\text{cap}}$ is the time to capture.